If I Ever Lose My Faith in You: Critical reception

-Sting was amazed by how popular the song became.
-"I got a prize for this.
-It was the most played record on American radio in 1993, which kind of surprised me," said Sting.
-"But I suppose it captured a mood.
+Sting was surprised by how popular the song became, stating: "I got a prize for this.
+It was the most played record on American radio in 1993, which kind of surprised me.
+But I suppose it captured a mood.
 We've lost faith in a lot of institutions, our government, our churches – most things.
 And yet we still maintain a sense of hope about the future."